-Also unbeknownst to the Waggoners when they were at the Adams County Airport and first received the Disbursement Statement, Williamson and Miller had committed numerous wrongful and fraudulent acts directly affecting the amount of the aggregate settlement funds available for allocation to the Waggoners as the "Settlement Amount" indicated on their Disbursement Statement.
-Specifically, in Discovery, the Waggoners uncovered four examples relating to Clients W3, W17, W91, and W89 and involving wrongful allocations of more than \$5,495,754.12 from the \$55,000,000 allocated to the Mississippi claimants.
-As explained in the following paragraphs, these examples involving W3, W17, W91, and W89 directly affected the amount of the aggregate settlement available for distribution and that had to be allocated to the Waggoners and other claimants who were injured by the ingestion of the diet drugs Phen-fen and Redux.
+the amount of settlement funds available for distribution to the Waggoners as their individualized "Settlement Amount."
+In Discovery, the Waggoners uncovered multiple instances in which Williamson and Miller allocated settlement funds to the detriment of the Waggoners and other claimants in the Annette Williams litigation.
+Four examples of Williamson's and Miller's wrongful allocation of settlement funds relate to Clients W3, W17, W91, and W89 and involve wrongful allocations of more than \$5,495,754.12 from the \$55,000,000 allocated to the Mississippi claimants.
+These improper allocations, as explained in the following paragraphs, are clear examples of Williamson's and Miller's breach of the fiduciary duty of loyalty owed to the Waggoners and the other claimants who were injured by the ingestion of the diet drugs Phen-fen and Redux.

-The first example of wrong doing affecting the "Settlement Amount" the Waggoners received relates to client W3 who was allocated a gross settlement of \$2,507,468.12 on her own Disbursement Statement.
-(W3 Distribution Statement, E. vol. 7, p.
-941) Williamson and Miller allocated \$2,507,468.12 to client W3 despite receiving medical evidence from their own medical expert, Dr. Rubin, that W3 had not been injured from taking the diet drug Phen-fen or Redux.
-In fact, Williamson and Miller received and subsequently ordered assistant Glinda "Kookie" Bowles to destroy the medical evidence received and documenting the fact that W3 had no injury.
-Glinda "Kookie" Bowles referred to the destruction of Dr. Rubin's report as "Operation Dr.

-Rubin Throw-Away".
-(E. vol. 3, p.
-386 and Bowles Depo., vol. 4, p.
-457).
-The allocation of \$2,507,468.12 to client W3 was fraudulent and reduced the amount of the aggregate settlement funds available to the Waggoners and others who experienced actual injuries from the ingestion of Phen-fen and Redux.
+Example No. 1 - Client W3 was allocated a "Settlement Amount" of \$2,507,468.12 on her own Disbursement Statement.45 Williamson and Miller allocated \$2,507,468.12 to client W3 despite receiving medical evidence from their own medical expert, Dr. Rubin, that W3 had not been injured from taking the diet drug Phen-fen or Redux.46 In fact, Williamson and Miller ordered assistant Glinda "Kookie" Bowles to destroy the medical evidence received and documenting the fact that W3 had no injury.
+Glinda "Kookie" Bowles referred to the destruction of Dr. Rubin's report as "Operation Dr. Rubin Throw-Away."47 The allocation of \$2,507,468.12 to client W3 was fraudulent and reduced the amount of the aggregate settlement funds available to the Waggoners and others who experienced actual injuries from the ingestion of Phenfen and Redux.